KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ---
 ## Introduction

-This is the first of a two part blog on practical barbeque techniques.
-In this first part, I'm concentrating on the equipment and how you use it.
-In the second part, I'll look at cooking techniques for different types of food.
+This is the first of a two part blog on practical barbeque techniques, concentrating on the equipment and how you use it.
+The second part looks at cooking techniques for different types of food.

 ## Equipment